openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 @endsphinxtabset

-When there are dynamic dimensions in corresponding inputs or outputs, the `?` or ranges like `1..10` appear.
+If the output has any dynamic dimensions, they will be reported as `?` or as a range (e.g.`1..10`).

-It can also be verified in a more programmatic way:
+Output layers can also be checked for dynamic dimensions using the `partial_shape.is_dynamic()` property.
+This can be used on an entire output layer, or on an individual dimension, as shown in these examples:

 @sphinxtabset